agriculturegovau/agds-next/.changeset/perfect-berries-beg.md

 `DateRangePicker` will continue to work out of the the `@ag.ds-next/react/date-picker` entrypoint, but this usage has been marked as deprecated and will be removed in the next major release.

-To upgrade, simply update the import when using these components.
+To upgrade, update the import when using these components.

 ```diff
 - import { DateRangePicker } from '@ag.ds-next/react/date-picker';